-The task of packing for a cruise can feel daunting, given all of the special considerations—there are temperature variations between ports of call, onboard dress codes to adhere to, and different types of shipboard activities and shore excursions that you can sign up for.
+The task of packing for a cruise can feel daunting, given all of the special considerations—there could be temperature variations between ports of call, there are onboard dress codes to adhere to, and different types of shipboard activities and shore excursions that you can sign up for.

 And, of course, destination consideration comes into play.
 A cruise packing list for an active, outdoorsy cruise to Alaska is going to look a lot different than one for a laid-back beach trip to the Caribbean, or for a sophisticated city-hopper sailing in the Mediterranean.

 Have no fear: our expert-compiled cruise packing list will make sure you’re the savviest passenger at sea—and the best dressed one, to boot.
 After all, you want to spend your precious time in port shopping for spectacular souvenirs—not some forgotten sundries.

 And remember that the beauty of a cruise vacation is that once you get everything into your bag, you only have to unpack one time after boarding the ship.
 So simply zip through this comprehensive list of things to pack for a cruise, and you’ll be packed like a pro and ready to go in no time.

 What clothing, shoes, and accessories do I need to pack for a cruise?

 A cruise vacation covers a lot of ground, which means you’ll need a lot of flexibility with your wardrobe, too.
 You can generally count on transitioning from daywear to smart casual on one or two nights per cruise and Evening Chic aboard the ship.